Gastrointestinal Cancer –

 BOWEL, SMALL INTESTINE, AND ANAL CANCERS

 Bowel cancer is sometimes known as colorectal cancer.
 The bowel is part of the body’s digestive system, which connects the stomach to the anus.
 Together the large colon (large intestine) and rectum are known as the bowel.
 Bowel cancer is a diseased growth that usually develops inside the large bowel.
-Most bowel cancers develop from small growths inside the colon or rectum called polyps, which look like small spots on the bowel lining or like cherries on stalks.
+Most bowel cancers develop from small growths inside the colon or rectum called polyps,

 Not all polyps become cancerous.
 A test called a colonoscopy, involving a tube inserted into the bowel, is used to test for polyps.
 If polyps are detected and removed, the risk of bowel cancer is reduced.

 Most stomach cancers develop in cells that line the mucosa and are called adenocarcinoma of the stomach, small number of people diagnosed with gastrointestinal stromal tumours (GIST) or neuroendocrine tumours (NETs) – relatively rare cancers that are found mostly in the stomach but can occur elsewhere in the digestive system.
 Their symptoms and progress vary widely.

 The liver is a key organ in the body.
 It produces bile, which breaks down the fats in food so that they can be absorbed from the bowel.
 The liver helps process fats and proteins, some of which are essential for blood clotting.
 The liver stores glycogen which is made from sugars to fuel the body.
 It also helps to process alcohol, some medicines, toxins, and poisons to remove them from the body.

 In addition to these people, there are those who have secondary liver cancers – originating from cancers from other organs such as the colon or rectum spreading (metastasizing) to the liver.
 This will occur in about 40% of people suffering from bowel cancer.